How Transplantation Works

 Re-Give the Gift of Life

 As the beneficiary of lifesaving gift, remember that anyone—regardless of age and health —can sign up to be a donor.
 People with chronic conditions such as diabetes and hepatitis can save and heal lives.
-Donors well into their 80s have saved lives through organ donation and individuals over the age of 100 have donated tissue.
 This includes transplant recipients themselves who may donate other organs or tissues and re-give that gift of life.

 Saying Yes to organ, eye and tissue donation helps you pay it forward and re-give the gift of life to another.
 Sign up when you visit your local driver license office or sign-up anytime online at DonateLifeColorado.org or DonateLifeWyoming.org.